ChippyChoppy/js-lectures-rails-as-an-api/README.md

 This is what the option flags we're using do:

 - `--api`: "Preconfigure smaller stack for API only apps".
 Don't include code for generating **Views**.
-- `--database==postgresql`: Use Postgresql as the database instead of SQLite.
+- `--database=postgresql`: Use Postgresql as the database instead of SQLite.
 Will make it easier to deploy our app.
 - `-T`: Skip test files.

 > If you forget the `--api` flag you need to add this in your ApplicationController: `skip_before_action :verify_authenticity_token`